With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Learn MoreOhio Mentor is a mental health clinic in Cincinnati, Ohio, located at 2330 Kemper Lane, 45206.
 Ohio Mentor offers outpatient treatment.
-Ohio Mentor provides dialectical behavior therapy, cognitive behavioral therapy and group therapy to adults, seniors 65 or older and young adults.
-Some other services provided by Ohio Mentor include psychosocial rehabilitation services and case management.
+Ohio Mentor provides behavior modification, dialectical behavior therapy and individual psychotherapy to adults, seniors 65 or older and young adults.
+Some other services provided by Ohio Mentor include case management and psychosocial rehabilitation services.

 Learn MoreTalbert House is a mental health facility in Cincinnati, OH, located at 2621 Victory Parkway, in the 45206 zip code.
 Talbert House provides outpatient treatment.
-Talbert House provides group therapy, individual psychotherapy and trauma therapy to adults, young adults and children / adolescents.
-Talbert House also supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and people with serious mental illness.
+Talbert House provides psychotropic medication, trauma therapy and group therapy to children / adolescents, young adults and seniors 65 or older.
+Talbert House also supports children/adolescents with serious emotional disturbance, people with serious mental illness and clients referred from the court/judicial system.
 Some other services available at Talbert House include court-ordered outpatient treatment and case management.

 Learn MoreGreater Cincinnati Bh Services is one of mental health facilities in Cincinnati, Ohio, located at 1501 Madison Road, 45206 zip code.
 Greater Cincinnati Bh Services provides outpatient treatment.
-Greater Cincinnati Bh Services provides trauma therapy, group therapy and psychotropic medication to young adults, adults and seniors 65 or older.
-Greater Cincinnati Bh Services also supports people requiring dual diagnosis treatment, clients referred from the court/judicial system and seniors or older adults.
-Additional services provided at Greater Cincinnati Bh Services include supported employment, vocational rehabilitation services and integrated primary care services.
+Greater Cincinnati Bh Services provides individual psychotherapy, dialectical behavior therapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
+Greater Cincinnati Bh Services also supports transitional age young adults, people requiring dual diagnosis treatment and people with serious mental illness.
+Additional services provided at Greater Cincinnati Bh Services include case management, illness management and recovery and vocational rehabilitation services.

 Learn MoreCourt Clinic is a mental health clinic in Cincinnati, OH, located at 909 Sycamore Street, 45202 zip code area.
 Court Clinic provides outpatient treatment.
-Court Clinic offers trauma therapy, integrated dual diagnosis disorder treatment and activity therapy to young adults, adults and seniors 65 or older.
-Court Clinic also supports people with serious mental illness, people with trauma and people requiring dual diagnosis treatment.
-Additional services offered at Court Clinic include suicide prevention services, court-ordered outpatient treatment and mentoring/peer support/consumer-run services.
+Court Clinic offers activity therapy, dialectical behavior therapy and group therapy to adults, young adults and seniors 65 or older.
+Court Clinic also supports clients referred from the court/judicial system, people with serious mental illness and people with trauma.
+Additional services offered at Court Clinic include diet and exercise counseling, mentoring/peer support/consumer-run services and suicide prevention services.

 Learn MoreChrist Hospital Health Network is a mental health facility in Cincinnati, OH, located at 2139 Auburn Avenue, 45219 zip code area.
 Christ Hospital Health Network provides hospital inpatient treatment.
-Christ Hospital Health Network provides activity therapy, individual psychotherapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
-Christ Hospital Health Network also supports people with Alzheimer's or dementia, people with serious mental illness and people requiring dual diagnosis treatment.
-Additional services offered by Christ Hospital Health Network consist of suicide prevention services, mentoring/peer support/consumer-run services and case management.
+Christ Hospital Health Network provides psychotropic medication, trauma therapy and group therapy to adults, seniors 65 or older and young adults.
+Christ Hospital Health Network also supports people with Alzheimer's or dementia, people requiring dual diagnosis treatment and people with serious mental illness.
+Additional services offered by Christ Hospital Health Network consist of mentoring/peer support/consumer-run services, case management and suicide prevention services.

-Learn MoreCentral Clinic Behavioral Health is a mental health treatment center in Cincinnati, Ohio, located at 2825 Burnet Avenue, 4th Floor, part of the 45219 zip code.
-Central Clinic Behavioral Health provides outpatient treatment.
-Central Clinic Behavioral Health also offers group therapy, couples/family therapy and activity therapy to children / adolescents and young adults.
-Central Clinic Behavioral Health supports children/adolescents with serious emotional disturbance, LGBT and people with trauma.
-Central Clinic Behavioral Health also provides family psychoeducation, court-ordered outpatient treatment and case management.
+Learn MoreYoung Child Insitute is a mental health treatment center in Cincinnati, Ohio, located at 512 Maxwell Avenue, part of the 45219 zip code.
+Young Child Insitute provides outpatient treatment.
+Young Child Insitute also offers psychotropic medication, behavior modification and couples/family therapy to children / adolescents.
+Young Child Insitute supports people with PTSD, children/adolescents with serious emotional disturbance and people with trauma.
+Young Child Insitute also provides case management and family psychoeducation.

 Learn MoreNorthkey Community Care Madison Office is a mental health clinic in Covington, KY, located at 513 Madison Avenue, in the 41011 zip code.
 Northkey Community Care Madison Office provides outpatient treatment.
-Northkey Community Care Madison Office offers individual psychotherapy, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
-More services at Northkey Community Care Madison Office include case management, suicide prevention services and supported employment.
+Northkey Community Care Madison Office offers dialectical behavior therapy, couples/family therapy and behavior modification to adults, young adults and seniors 65 or older.
+More services at Northkey Community Care Madison Office include assertive community treatment, integrated primary care services and case management.

 Learn MoreCentral Clinic Behavioral Health Young Child Institute is a mental health treatment center in Cincinnati, OH, located at 512 Maxwell Street, 45219 zip code area.
 Central Clinic Behavioral Health Young Child Institute provides outpatient treatment.
 Central Clinic Behavioral Health Young Child Institute offers individual psychotherapy, couples/family therapy and trauma therapy to children / adolescents.
-Central Clinic Behavioral Health Young Child Institute also supports people with trauma and people with PTSD.
+Central Clinic Behavioral Health Young Child Institute also supports people with PTSD and people with trauma.
 Additional services at Central Clinic Behavioral Health Young Child Institute consist of case management.

 Learn MoreCentral Community Health Board Of Hamilton County Inc is a mental health clinic in Cincinnati, Ohio, located at 522-532 Maxwell Avenue, 45219.
-Central Community Health Board Of Hamilton County Inc offers telemedicine/telehealth and outpatient treatment.
-Central Community Health Board Of Hamilton County Inc provides cognitive behavioral therapy, couples/family therapy and trauma therapy to adults, seniors 65 or older and young adults.
-Central Community Health Board Of Hamilton County Inc also supports clients referred from the court/judicial system, transitional age young adults and people requiring dual diagnosis treatment.
-Some other services provided by Central Community Health Board Of Hamilton County Inc include family psychoeducation, psychosocial rehabilitation services and court-ordered outpatient treatment.
+Central Community Health Board Of Hamilton County Inc offers outpatient treatment and telemedicine/telehealth.
+Central Community Health Board Of Hamilton County Inc provides trauma therapy, individual psychotherapy and dialectical behavior therapy to young adults, adults and seniors 65 or older.
+Central Community Health Board Of Hamilton County Inc also supports people requiring dual diagnosis treatment, veterans and people with trauma.
+Some other services provided by Central Community Health Board Of Hamilton County Inc include housing services, supported housing and psychosocial rehabilitation services.

 Learn MoreUniversity Of Cincinnati Medical Center is a mental health facility in Cincinnati, OH, located at 3200 Burnet Avenue, in the 45229 zip code.
 University Of Cincinnati Medical Center provides hospital inpatient treatment.
-University Of Cincinnati Medical Center provides psychotropic medication, cognitive behavioral therapy and individual psychotherapy to young adults, seniors 65 or older and adults.
-University Of Cincinnati Medical Center also supports people with PTSD, patients with eating disorders and people with serious mental illness.
-Some other services available at University Of Cincinnati Medical Center include integrated primary care services and suicide prevention services.
+University Of Cincinnati Medical Center provides individual psychotherapy, psychotropic medication and electroconvulsive therapy to adults, young adults and seniors 65 or older.
+University Of Cincinnati Medical Center also supports patients with eating disorders, people requiring dual diagnosis treatment and people with Alzheimer's or dementia.
+Some other services available at University Of Cincinnati Medical Center include suicide prevention services and integrated primary care services.

 Learn MoreCrossroads Center is one of mental health facilities in Cincinnati, Ohio, located at 311 Martin Luther King Drive East, 45219 zip code.
 Crossroads Center provides residential treatment and outpatient treatment.
-Crossroads Center provides group therapy, integrated dual diagnosis disorder treatment and trauma therapy to children / adolescents, young adults and adults.
-Crossroads Center also supports people requiring dual diagnosis treatment and people with serious mental illness.
+Crossroads Center provides trauma therapy, group therapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
+Crossroads Center also supports people with serious mental illness and people requiring dual diagnosis treatment.
 Additional services provided at Crossroads Center include psychosocial rehabilitation services, case management and education services.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.